 B - Breathing: Evaluate whether the casualty has normal breathing.
-Check for normal breathing after opening the airway for no more than ten (10) seconds.
+Look, listen, and feel for signs of normal breathing after opening the airway - but for no more than ten (10) seconds.

 Note: You may only need one hand for a child and should not press down as far.
 For infants, use two fingers in the middle of the chest when delivering compressions and do not press down too far.

-As soon as practical, fasten a pad to the wound with a bandage or length of cloth.
-Use the cleanest material available.
 If a limb is bleeding but not broken, raise it above the level of the heart to reduce the flow of blood.
-Any restriction of blood circulation for more than a short time could cause long-term injuries.
+Even so, be aware that any restriction of blood circulation for more than a short time could cause long-term injuries.

-Check the casualty for shock, and if possible, try to cool the burn for at least 10 minutes with plenty of clean, cold water or other non-toxic liquid.
+Check the casualty for signs and symptoms of shock, and if possible, try to cool skin burns for at least ten (10) minutes with plenty of clean, cold water or other non-toxic liquid.
 Do not try to remove anything that is sticking to the burn.

-DR ABC Code: First Aid Rules and Roadside Emergency Procedures for Laypersons
+DR ABC Code Meaning: UK Roadside Emergency Procedures for Laypersons